One-child policy: Impact on elder care

 One study found that the one-child policy has led to a decline in filial piety in China, as fewer children are responsible for caring for their elderly parents.
 The study also found that the one-child policy has led to a shift in the responsibility for elder care from the family to the state.
 For example, Feng argued in 2010 that the Chinese government had increased efforts to build residential elder care services by actively promoting the construction of senior housing, homes for the aged, and nursing homes.
 This included government-sponsored subsidies to spur construction and operation of new facilities.
 The Virtual Elder Care Home has gained popularity, which features home-care agencies providing a wide range of personal care and homemaker services in elders' homes.
 Services are initiated by phone calls to a local government-sponsored information and service center, which then directs a qualified service provider to the elder's home.
 Participating providers contract with the local government and are reimbursed for services purchased by the government on behalf of eligible care recipients.
 While these programs are mainly centered in urban areas, current policy directives in rural areas favor institutions by encouraging "centralized support and care" in rural homes that are run and subsidized by the local government.
 For rural elders who do not have the option to turn to residential facilities, many have resorted to signing a "family support agreement" contract with adult children to ensure needed support and care.

 Furthermore, another study found that the one-child policy has had a significant impact on the quality of elder care in China, with many elderly parents reporting feeling neglected and abandoned by their adult children.
 This is due to a lack of resources and support from the younger generation.

 Unregistered children

 Heihaizi (黑孩子 (hēiháizi)) or 'black child' is a term denoting children born outside the one-child policy, or generally children who are not registered in the Chinese national household registration system.

 Being excluded from the family register means they do not possess a hukou, which is "an identifying document, similar in some ways to the American social security card".
 In this respect they do not legally exist and as a result cannot access most public services, such as education and health care, and do not receive protection under the law.

+According to China's 2010 census, about 13 million people were living without official registration.

+A 2004 investigation in one China province shows that, 70%-80% of the 530,000 unregistered children are girls.

+In December 2015, the government announced that approximately 13 million heihaizi would be allowed to obtain a hukou, and in January 2016, a State Council directive instructed local authorities to register children born outside family planning.